Mehdishah57/sal/README.md

 isn't it awesome?

 Now that isn't it, this library was mainly designed to be a lightweight singleton dependency injection library.
-Therefore, you can as of now, make property injections & even constructor injections (not recommended yet).
+Therefore, you can as of now, make property injections & constructor injections.

 Here is a example for how would development flow go with this library